Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## rangeByDateSent

+Search for invoices by the date they were sent.

 | Property      | Required | Default value | Description         |
 |---------------|----------|---------------|---------------------|
 | sentdatefrom  | Yes      |               | From date to search |